ggcarrots/django-carrots/source/django_models.rst

     >>> Poll.objects.all()
     [<Poll: Poll object>]

-Django models are classes and classes can define methods.
+Django models are classes, which can define methods.
 A method is a function that gets an extra parameter ``self``, which is the current object (e.g, the current questionnaire).
 Methods in classes ( models) allow you to add additional behaviors or change the existing ones.

-One of the methods is the ``__str__()``, which allows you to change the display of the model (a questionnaire or a question). ``<Poll: Poll object>`` doesn’t tell us much.
+One of the methods is ``__str__()``, which allows you to change the display of the model (a questionnaire or a question). ``<Poll: Poll object>`` doesn’t tell us much.
 Let's fix that by adding the method ``__str__`` to ``Poll`` and ``Choice``::